A Physiotherapist’s tips on identifying a Shoulder Injury

 Introduction to the rotator cuff

-The rotator cuff is best described as a muscular wrap made up of four key tendons that enables and supports arm movement at the shoulder by providing stability to the ball-and-socket joint.
+The rotator cuff is best described as a muscular wrap made up of four key tendons that enable and supports arm movement at the shoulder by providing stability to the ball-and-socket joint.
 These four points — supraspinatus, infraspinatus, teres minor, and subscapularis — are known to industry practitioners as S.I.T.S.

 How the rotator cuff works